awasira/emacs-evernote-mode/doc/readme_en.txt

 9.3 No such file or directory -- enclient.rb (LoadError)
 =========================================================

-The emacs variable "exec-path" may not contain the path of ruby that has installed the evernote-mode (The ruby that has executed 'ruby setup.rb').
+When multiple version of ruby are installed in the OS, the evernote-mode may use another ruby that has installed the evernote-mode (The ruby that has executed 'ruby setup.rb').
-This may happen when multiple version of ruby are installed in the OS.
-Prepend the correct ruby path to the exec-path.
+Specify the full path of ruby to the enh-ruby-command, before load the evernote-mode.

 e.g.

-    (setq exec-path (cons '/your/ruby/path' exec-path))
+    (setq enh-ruby-command "/your/path/to/ruby")